 Your first visit to Cambridge Dental Group establishes a vital foundation for our relationship with you.
 During the first visit, we make sure to obtain important background information, such as your medical history, and give you time to get to know your doctor.
 It is our goal to help you establish and maintain healthy teeth and gums for a lifetime.
 We strive to work together with our patients to reach a level of optimum dental health.

 After you schedule your appointment, we encourage you to download and print our new patient forms, so you can fill them out at your convenience.
-You can either fax or mail to us or bring them with you to your first appointment.
-This will help expedite your first visit.
+You can fax or mail them to us, or bring them with you to your first appointment.